lifeofpavs/pull_request_template/.github/PULL_REQUEST_TEMPLATE.md

 Here is a list of them:

 - Keep the PR as small as possible, dividing it into different PRs if possible
-- Commits are descriptive and show information on the ticket journey
 - Explain reasons behind changes that might not be obvious or seem complex